The Severed Sun set for world premiere at Fantastic Fest

 More than twenty students from courses, including Film BA(Hons), Television & Film Production BA(Hons), Costume Design for Film & Television BA(Hons), Film & Television MA, and Prosthetic Effects MA contributed to the production of The Severed Sun, working across various departments and playing crucial roles in bringing the film to life.
 From assisting on set to post-production tasks, these students gained invaluable industry experience—many for the first time—by working on a professional feature film under the guidance of the heads of department to whom they were assigned.

-“We simply could not have made this film without the support of the School of Film & Television, spearheaded by Dr Laura Canning (Course Leader, Film BA(Hons) who was also an executive producer and our second unit director with her own crew of students, and the incredible hard work and passion of the students,” Dean Puckett said in the lead-up to the premiere.
+“We simply could not have made this film without the support of the School of Film & Television, spearheaded by Dr Laura Canning (Course Leader, Film BA) who was also an executive producer and our second unit director with her own crew of students, and the incredible hard work and passion of the students,” Dean Puckett said in the lead-up to the premiere.

 A woman dressed in 19th century fashion covered in blood